dondutra/dotfiles/README.md

 ---

-## I see less FPS/Resolution than the one allowed by my screen...
+## I see less FPS/Resolution than the one allowed by my screen (or complete black!)...

-> Your skilled eyes noticed that the video display is at a fewer refresh rate or resolution than the one supported by your screen.
+> Your skilled eyes noticed that the video display is at a fewer refresh rate or resolution than the one supported by your screen, or maybe it is just plain dark.

 Configure xrandr properly:
 ```bash